jd78/NodeEventStore/README.md

 - cacheDeleteCheckInterval: The period in seconds, used for the automatic delete check interval.
 Default is 60 seconds.
 - repository: your extended persistance layer, if not provived an in-memory persistence will be used.
 - snapshotEvery: event threshold for the snapshot, the default is 0 (snapshot disabled).
 For example, if we assign 50, every 50 events we create the snapshot.
-- zipPayload: payload compression, default is false.
+- payloadSerializationFormat: payload serialization/compression, default is NodeEventStore.serializationFormats.stringify
+  The "cqrs-eventstore" module exposes an 'enumeration' called `serializationFormats`.
+Available values are: `stringify`, `zip`, `unserialized`.

 ## Usage Example